Euromaidan: Initial causes

-On 11 December 2013 the Prime Minister, Mykola Azarov, said he had asked for €20 billion (US$27 billion) in loans and aid to offset the cost of the EU deal.
-The EU was willing to offer €610 million (US$838 million) in loans, but Russia was willing to offer US$15 billion in loans.
-Russia also offered Ukraine cheaper gas prices.
-As a condition for the loans, the EU required major changes to the regulations and laws in Ukraine.
-Russia did not.
+On 11 December 2013, Prime Minister Mykola Azarov announced that he had asked for €20 billion (US$27 billion) in loans and financial aid to offset the cost of the EU deal.
+The EU was willing to offer €610 million (US$838 million) in loans with the condition of major reforms to Ukrainian laws and regulations while Russia was willing to offer US$15 billion in loans and cheaper gas prices with no legal reform preconditions.